mozilla-ai/lumigator/README.md

 1. `git clone git@github.com:mozilla-ai/lumigator.git`
 2. `make start-lumigator`
-3. The application should be available at http://localhost:8000.
+3. The REST API should be available at http://localhost:8000.

 ## Running Lumigator with an external Ray cluster
 To run Lumigator with an external Ray cluster you need to ensure the following variables are configured properly in the [`docker-compose`](docker-compose) file before you start Lumigator: